greje656/Questions/camera.md

 The second property we were really interested on mapping is the field of view of the camera.
 Usually the horizontal FOV is calculated as _2 x atan(h/2f)_ where _h_ is the camera sensor's width and _f_ is the current focal length of the lens.
 This by itself gives a good approximation of the FOV of a lens, but as was pointed out by the [MGS5 & Fox Engine presentation](https://youtu.be/FQMbxzTUuSg?t=50m12s), the focus distance of the lens should also be considered when calculating the FOV from the camera properties.

 Intuitively we though that the change in the FOV was caused by a change in the effective focal length of the lens.
-Adjusting the focus usually shifts a group of lenses up and down the optical axis and our understanding/guess was that this shift increased and decreased the effective focal length of the lens.
-Using this idea we we're able to simulate the effect changing the focus point has on the FOV of a camera:
+Adjusting the focus usually shifts a group of lenses up and down the optical axis of a camera lens.
+Our best guess was that this shift would increase or decrease the effective focal length of the camera lens.
+Using this idea we we're able to simulate the effect that changing the focus point has on the FOV of a camera:

 [https://www.youtube.com/watch?v=KDwUi-vYYMQ](https://www.youtube.com/watch?v=KDwUi-vYYMQ&feature=youtu.be)